Unless you work in a profession where masks are the norm, wearing a mask for an extended period of time is probably new to you (like it is for us!).

 Are there any places or times when masks aren’t required?

 Yes, there are a few.
+And in every instance the mask removal is temporary.
 Here’s where:

 When actively eating or drinking